This Acorn Squash Soup needs no fillers. It is pure acorn squash and that makes it purely delicious!

-Like I mentioned in a previous acorn squash recipe, I have a hard time cutting acorn squash.
+Like I mentioned in a previous Stuffed Acorn squash recipe, I have a hard time cutting acorn squash.
 It is so hard and I once about chopped my finger off in the process.

 My trick is to put a 1 inch gash in the squash with a knife, then microwave for 10 minutes.
 This not only makes the squash much easier to cut, it also cuts down on the roast time in the oven!

 After their time in the microwave, I let them cool, then I cut them in half and scoop out the seeds.
 I put them on a sheet pan and drizzled with olive oil, and seasoned with salt, pepper, and minced garlic.
 I then roasted the acorn squash in the oven for 30 minutes.

 This post contains affiliate links which means I make a very small (super tiny) commission at no extra cost to you!

 I let them cool again, then I scraped the flesh out into a dutch oven.
 I added salt, cayenne, and sage to the pot and poured in the chicken broth.

 The acorn squash soup is almost done!
 This really is an easy soup…the most time consuming part is getting the squash cooked.

 After I poured in the chicken broth, I set the pot on the stove and heated it while I used my immersion blender to puree it.
 If you are using a blender, I would dump everything in my blender first in leu of the pot and puree it, then add it to the pot to get it heated.
 Before serving I added in 1/2 cup of heavy cream and salt to taste!

 Time to make the croutons!
 This step isn’t necessary, but dang are they yummy.